 This growing town offers a high quality urban lifestyle.
 Did you know that Folkestone averages almost 2,000 hours of sunshine a year making it one of the sunniest places in the UK?
 It has excellent connectivity to London and the Continent thanks to two High Speed 1 railway stations, good access to the M20 via three motorway junctions and the Channel Tunnel terminal.
 It is also just 15 minutes away from the UK’s largest and busiest seaport at Dover.

 Folkestone is a growth hub for business, particularly for one of the UK’s fastest growing business sectors – creative and digital media.
-There is a cluster of successful arts and digital tech businesses around the Old Town and the Creative Quarter in high quality business space, such as at The Workshop on Tontine Street and at the Folkestone Business Hub in the town centre.
+There is a cluster of successful arts and digital tech businesses around the Old Town and the Creative Quarter in high quality business space, such as at The Workshop on Tontine Street, Motis Business Centre in the former Eurotunnel Exhibition Centre and at the Folkestone Business Hub in the town centre.

 See what property space is currently available for your business by searching our property database.